 Most adolescents (10 to 15 years) experience puberty around this age.
 They should be told about the changes that occur in their own bodies as well as those of the opposite sex.
 Even if they have no sexual experience, many teenagers have started dating or have had intimate contact with others.
 For their own safety, they need to be familiar with the issue of consent and to know the basic reproductive facts.
 Education should provide a foundation on which children can build an understanding of issues that may arise later.

 The hormones of puberty tend to encourage emotional beliefs that stand in the way of absorbing the facts and logic involved in a more thinking discussion of sexuality (backed by research findings).
 To allow children to progress according to their own social and sexual development, they should be introduced to the fundamentals of sexuality early on.
 This may protect them from the onslaught of sexual ignorance and erroneous information received from other sources (peers, misinformed adults and erotic fiction).

 Young people (from 15 to 20 years) will want to know about casual sex and their choice to abstain from sex.
 Young adults should have access to all the information regardless of their own experience.
 This will help them appreciate that any population includes very diverse individuals.
-A broader education may instil tolerance and indicate some of the issues facing others.
+A broader education may instil tolerance and help them appreciate some of the issues.

 Schools (adults who are emotionally detached from the child) can provide an ideal means of educating children in sexual matters.
 Facts and logical explanations are best absorbed by studying alone.
 But teenagers can benefit from having a forum for discussing questions, issues and problems, possibly in single sex or smaller topic-focused groups, where bravado is discouraged.